 Impact youth in the community, not just the project planners.

-Respond to the theme of "Youth Promoting Adaptability and Rebuilding Through Community Equity."
+Respond to the theme of "Youth Leading Sustainable and Equitable Education and Wellness Programs."

 Take place in Sacramento, Yolo, Placer, or El Dorado counties.